 Perhaps part of the problem is I tend to have interests that others do not share (e.g. music, cloths, collectibles, films) – especially in the small, conservative town I grew up in.
 I seem to be able to keep myself – and my mind – occupied, but often wish I could socialize more and be with like-minded people.
 That said, once friendships are established, I am a loyal, honest friend who does not like to let anyone down, or feel that I am burdening anyone.

 In conclusion, writing this blog has released a lot.
 It has brought back some vivid memories.
 I have exceptional long term memory.
 Memories of being a two year old are every bit as vivid as the memory of brushing my teeth three hours ago.
 But not all the memories have been good, and they are not all benign; they still hold power over me.
 Like an exorcism, it helps to release some things, but it takes its toll on the body.
 Unfortunately, writing this brought back unwanted memories that caused a meltdown.
 I had to stop typing and race out of the room.
-I guess this gives you some idea how susceptible we can be to triggers.
+I guess this gives you some idea how susceptible I can be to triggers.
 It’s horrible.
-I don’t think most people understand why seemingly minor events cause us to meltdown.
+I don’t think most people understand why seemingly minor events cause a meltdown.
 The cause (and importance) of meltdowns requires detailed discussion, so let’s save that for another day.
 Until then, thanks for reading.